open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 >
 > **Duration:** Instantaneous

-By casting gem-­‐‑inlaid sticks, rolling dragon bones, laying out ornate cards, or employing some other divining tool, you receive an omen from an otherworldly entity about the results of a specific course of action that you plan to take within the next 30 minutes.
+By casting gem-­inlaid sticks, rolling dragon bones, laying out ornate cards, or employing some other divining tool, you receive an omen from an otherworldly entity about the results of a specific course of action that you plan to take within the next 30 minutes.
 The GM chooses from